09:29 AM to 11:18 AM

 Lord Muruga was mainly incarnated to destroy the evil Asuras, Soorapadman, Singamuhan, and Tarakan.
 The Asuras through their hard penance gained enormous favors and boons to be invincible.
 Only a special force, which is as mightier as Lord Shiva and born out of the Almighty, only can destroy the evil Asuras, who are then considered unconquerable through the special boon bestowed by Lord Shiva as the fruit of their devotion and meditation for years together.
 Lord Muruga is the combined power of Lord Shiva and Goddess Parvati, as he was born out of Lord Shiva’s third eye and was again fused by the Goddess.
 Lord Muruga also receives a special weapon from his mother which was the mighty “Vel”.
 It is an amulet which destroys the evil and protects people against any odds of life.
 Thus Lord Muruga, not only gains the power of Lord Shiva, but also invokes the special armament and powers from his Mother, Goddess Parvati, and becomes an immaculate power source.

-At home, people would fast, take up special “Vrat” on that day by restraining spicy food and resorting only to milk and fruits.
-Special chanting of mantras and offering “Prasadams” are a part of the ritual.
+At home, people would fast, take up special “Vrat” on that day by avoiding spicy food and resorting only to milk and fruits.
+Special chanting of mantras and offering “Prasadams” are part of the ritual.
 People also sing hymns in praise of Lord Muruga.
-The lord’s idol or the picture of the Almighty is adorned with special garland and are decorated with flowers.
+The lord’s idol or the picture of the Almighty is adorned with special garlands and are decorated with flowers.
 Special offerings of honey, milk, fruits along with the cooked delicacies are offered as a tribute to the Lord.
 The entire day is filled with special Pooja, along with meditation at home.

 Lord Muruga showers his grace on all his devotees actively celebrating Vaikasi Visakam.